Day 1 Arrive Zermatt

 Day 4 Walk to Gruben

-We recommend taking the cable car from St Niklaus to Jungu in order to save energy for today’s objective; the Augustusbordpass at 2894m.
+Take the cable car from St Niklaus to Jungen in order to save energy for today’s objective; the Augustusbordpass at 2894m.
 Head through pleasant forest whose slopes are brimming with Alpine flowers, especially around July.
 Arrive at a view point marked with a huge cairn, and catch glimpses of the Nadelhorn, Lenspitze, Dom, Taeschhorn, Breithorn and the Weisshorn.

 Next a short exposed section leads around the rocky Troara ridge.
 Start the ascent of the Augustusbordpass’ barren slopes.
 Your hard work is rewarded with astounding views at the top of the pass.
 Begin a descent on initially rocky and steep ground, which eventually turns into a gentle descent through peaceful meadows.